Nathan Roberts, MD, PhD

 Academic vs. community positions

 Nearly all EM researchers practice at an academic institution.
 However, there are a limited number of research opportunities within the community setting, including the Clinical Research in Emergency Services and Treatments (CREST) network within the Kaiser Permanente health system, and at other regional institutions.
 It is important to determine what funding revenue streams are available and the scope of research being performed in either setting when considering a career in research.

 IN-DEPTH FELLOWSHIP INFORMATION

 There are currently 53 EM research fellowship programs in the United States and Canada; 17 of these are SAEM-approved.

 Differences between programs

-All of the programs will aim to train you to be an excellent researcher in emergency medicine or a multitude of other disciplines.
+All programs aim to train you to be an excellent researcher in emergency medicine or a multitude of other disciplines.
 SAEM created a list of fellowships in order to promote standardization of training for fellows, though many excellent programs do not participate in the SAEM review process.
 There are a number of milestones that institutions must address in curricular elements, faculty support recommendations, and career development opportunities in order to be considered an SAEM-approved site.
 Fellows will receive a certificate of approval upon completion of a SAEM-approved site.
 Many programs offer opportunities to obtain an advanced degree including a Master’s of Public Health (MPH) or a Master’s of Science in Clinical Research (MSCR).
 Research fellowship programs are often dedicated to a specific area of research while others provide research opportunities in a number of different areas specific to emergency medicine.
-It is important to visit each institution’s web site to determine if there is a specific research focus.
+It is important to visit each institution’s website and discuss with current fellows and faculty to determine if there is a specific research focus.